The Comprehensive Guide to Bully Breeds

 English Bulldog: The English Bulldog looks tough with its wrinkled face and sturdy body.
 It’s one of the most noticeable bully breeds.

-Even though they look a bit rough, they’re actually very gentle dogs.
+Even though they look a bit rough, they’re very gentle dogs.
 They’re known for being calm and friendly.

 The Job of Bully Breeds In the Public Eye